pratiksinha-kol/KCNA/Topics/Argo_CD.md

 ## Argo CD

+Which GitOps engine is capable of orchestrating parallel jobs on Kubernetes: Argo Workflows

 - Welcome to the interactive lab on Cloud Native Application Delivery and GitOps.
 We will be exploring modern application deployment, focusing on cloud-native methodologies and the GitOps approach using Argo.
 Let's start by creating a namespace for ArgoCD